nathanmwhite/text-summarization-number-probing/pegasus/README.md

-# Text summarization number probing
+# Probing of Quantitative Values in Abstractive Summarization Models
-## Pegasus
+## text-summarization-number-probing/pegasus

-This folder contains the code to run number probing on Pegasus.
+This folder contains the code to run quantitative value probing tasks, with Pegasus defined as the default model type.
+Other model types available if explicitly specified include:
+1. T5
+2. T5+SSR
+3. BART
+4. DistilBART
+5. ProphetNet
+6. UniLMv2

 The three basic tasks for number probing (List Maximum, Decoding, Addition) were first proposed for static and contextual embeddings in Wallace et al. (2019).
 These will be implemented here in a new format that relies on generally available and up-to-date libraries as of 2022.